 The Big Give

-The aim of our access and participation work is: to make sure that our full-time training is accessible to students and practitioners from all backgrounds; to increase diversity across the Academy; and to affect change in the industry in which our students gain employment.
+Targeted and designed specifically to encourage applications from young people who are from the Global Majority and from low-income households, as well as anyone experiencing physical and sensory impairments, as well as care leavers, the aim of this work is to make sure that our full-time training is accessible to students and practitioners from all backgrounds; to increase diversity across the Academy; and to affect change in the industry in which our students gain employment.

 Thank you for helping us continue to create opportunities to inspire the next generation of theatre makers.